infocusav/node-red-contrib-greenhippo/README.md

 node-red nodes for green hippo api calls

-greenhippoAPI -  node for a API call.
+GH-API -  node for a API call.

-greenhippoInfo - node to call engine status and report back full JSON, engine status, media manager status.
+GH-Info - node to call engine status and report back full JSON, engine status, media manager status.

 please refer to the following guide for API calls